TRYOUT QUESTIONS & ANSWERS

 Q. When are tryouts held?

 Formal Tryouts for Ohio Fusion teams are held late May/Early June.
 This date is set by the Ohio South Youth Soccer Association (OSYSA).

 Q. Do I need to register for tryouts?

 Yes, you must register to tryout with Ohio Fusion prior to the tryout date.
-If you have any difficulties navigating the registration system, you may contact our Registrar, Cheryl Henderson and she will provide assistance.
+If you have any difficulties navigating the registration system (Demosphere), you may contact our Registrar for assistance.

 Q. How does a player make the team?

 All players must compete for roster positions during tryouts.
 Having played for Ohio Fusion in previous years does not guarantee you a roster spot on a team.

 Q. What is the annual player fee if my son/daughter is selected to a team at tryouts?